interval1066/hexlab/README.md

 In this app I offer a number of windows designs such as a most recently used file list, drag and drop, and other windows innovations.
 I'd like to offer this app as a model for other desktop apps for linux as the field right now is thin.
 I really want to offer Linux as a desktop alternative to Windows, especially if your tired of paying the ever-climbing license fees for windows and osx.

-After downloading this code on a gnome desktop the only current assumptions are that you have gtkmm-2.4 and sigc++-2.0 installed on your system.
+After downloading this code on a gnome desktop the only current assumptions are that you have gtkmm-3.0 and sigc++-2.0 installed on your system.
 Issuing a "make" with those assumptions should result in a usable application framework.

+Features: My own most recent file list, my propeties flat file preferences code.

+In lieu of a proper automake tool installation script you'll need to put ./dlgs/Options.glade /usr/share/hexlab, and the copntents of png in /usr/share/hexlab/res.
+Still to be done is a better, more modular, STL-compliant, design, Gnome lancher.

 The make file wiil be replaced with a proper automake conf collection in time, so this code should really be considered total alpha code.
 This is really important.
-If every ready for prime time, it won't be until the code is up-ported to Gnome 3.0, and they way things are going with Gnome, who knows when that will be.

 ===